Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: Sources of Uncertainty

 \subsubsection{Aleatoric and Epistemic Uncertainty in the Bias-Variance Decomposition}

 The parallels in the linear model of residual variance to aleatoric uncertainty on the one hand, and model bias and estimation variance to epistemic uncertainty on the other hand, can also be mirrored in the classical bias-variance decomposition.
-The bias-variance decomposition shows that the expected prediction error can be decomposed into the \textit{model's bias}, \textit{variance}, and an \textit{irreducible error} \citep[p.~223]{hastie2009ElementsStatisticalLearning}.
-Let $ \hat{y} = \int y \: \hat{p}_{Y|X}(y|x) dy$ be the mean prediction, given $x$, based on the fitted model.
+The bias-variance decomposition shows that the expected prediction error can be decomposed into the \textit{model's bias}, \textit{variance}, and an \textit{irreducible error} (\citeauthor{geman1992neural}, \citeyear{geman1992neural}; \citeauthor{hastie2009ElementsStatisticalLearning}, \citeyear{hastie2009ElementsStatisticalLearning}, p.~223; \citeauthor{rossetFixedXRandomXRegression2020}, \citeyear{rossetFixedXRandomXRegression2020}).
+Let $ \hat{y} = \hat{\mu}(x) = \int y \: \hat{p}_{Y|X}(y|x) dy$ be the mean prediction, given $x$, based on the fitted model.
 Then the well-known bias-variance decomposition of the mean squared prediction error results:

 where $ bias( \hat{y} |x) = E_{\cal D}(\hat{y}|x) - E_{Y|X}(Y|x)$ is the bias in the conditional mean prediction.
 With $E_{\cal D}()$ we thereby refer to the expectation over the data ${\cal D}$.
 Here the direct link between aleatoric and epistemic uncertainty and the classical bias-variance trade-off becomes clear. ${Var}_{Y|X}(Y|x)$ corresponds to aleatoric uncertainty and cannot be reduced and the model $\hat{p}_{Y|X}$ does not figure into this term at all.
 The variance of the estimator $\hat{y}$ corresponds to estimation uncertainty, while the bias of the estimator relates to model uncertainty.
 Both ${Var}_{\cal D}(\hat{y}|x) \text{ and } {bias}( \hat{y} |x)^2$ depend on the model's complexity, as a more flexible model typically induces a lower bias but higher variance.
-This framework is well known for models where the number of parameters is less than $n$, which in particular in deep neural networks does not usually hold \citep[see][]{belkin2019ReconcilingModernMachinelearning, clarte2022StudyUncertaintyQuantification}.
-This is focused on in the next section.
+Therefore, an optimal model complexity exists that balances bias and variance and thus leads to the lowest possible generalization error.

+According to one of the most-cited textbooks on statistical learning, ``it is generally not possible to explicitly compute the test MSE, bias, or variance for a statistical learning method'' from real-world datasets, since the expectation $E_{Y|X}(Y|x)$ of the true model in \eqref{eq:decomposition.of.prediction.error} is not known \cite[p.
+36]{james2023IntroductionStatisticalLearning}.
+Yet, in more thorough discussions the same author and others \citep{jamesVarianceBiasGeneral2003, sallesBiasvarianceAnalysisStateoftheart2021} try to compute exactly this, except that their analysis is based on 0-1 loss and for categorical outcomes, by approximating the aleatoric uncertainty in a first step.
+The aforementioned literature shows, again, the challenges involved if one tries to decompose total uncertainty into aleatoric and epistemic uncertainty on an empirical basis.